neumino/neumino.github.io/movies.md

-### Naked Singularity
+### Monster Hunter: Legends of the Guild
-*Released on 2021-08-06, vote average 6.4*
+*Released on 2021-08-12, vote average 6.3*

-When a successful New York public defender loses his first case, he is pulled into a drug heist by a former client in an effort to beat the broken system at its own game.
+In a world where humans and fearsome monsters live in an uneasy balance, young hunter Aiden fights to save his village from destruction by a dragon.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/MpO6kqPuh9E?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/PqFjjs_qNn4?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>